jamielob/reloader/README.md

 `Reloader.updateAvailable` is a reactive variable that returns true when an update has been downloaded.

 ```
-Reloader.updateAvailable.get(); //Reactively returns true if an update is ready
+Reloader.updateAvailable.get(); // Reactively returns true if an update is ready
 ```

 This package provides a template helper that retrieves the value of the reactiveVar easily.